straw-hat-team/github-actions-workflows/README.md

 - [elixir/publish](./elixir/publish/README.md): publish a release to Hex.
 - [elixir/setup](./elixir/setup/README.md): setup Elixir, use `.tool-versions` file as a fallback for the versions.
 - [elixir/test](./elixir/test/README.md): runs tests.
+- [elixir/umbrella-publish](./elixir/umbrella-publish/README.md): publish an Elixir package to Hex.pm from an Umbrella app setup.

 #### Git